LuudJanssen/tailwind-application/src/content.md

 }
 ```

-<small>An implementation of the `BioDetails` component using the `tailwind` utility.</small>

-This utility allowed us to keep our JSX clean by moving the Tailwind classes outside of the JSX and allowing the spreading of Tailwind classes over multiple lines.
+This utility allows us to keep our JSX clean by moving the Tailwind classes outside of the JSX and allowing the spreading of Tailwind classes over multiple lines.
 Behind the scenes, there's some fancy TypeScript to make sure the generated components props match the HTML element attributes.

-Be sure to check out [the source code](https://github.com/luudjanssen/tailwind-application/blob/main/src/utils/tailwind.tsx)!
+---

-## Conclusion
+## Wrapping up

-I hope this application has given you a good impression of who I am and what I can add to the Tailwind team.
-I'm excited about the opportunity to work for Tailwind Labs and I'm looking forward to hearing from you.
+I hope this application gave you a good impression of who I am and what I can add to the Tailwind team.
+I am excited about the opportunity to work for Tailwind Labs and I am looking forward to hearing from you.

 ~ Luud